nypublicradio/nypr-design-system/tests/dummy/app/templates/docs/molecules/blocks.md

 Provides a two column layout for blocks.

 <aside>
-  This component only provides empty HTML elements configured to space out `nypr-m-block`s anad `nypr-m-block-list`s evenly.
+  This component only provides empty HTML elements configured to space out `nypr-m-block`s and `nypr-m-block-list`s evenly.
 It is up to the developer to actually render the proper components.
 </aside>

 <DocsDemo as |demo|>